By Eric Lim

 Baan Por Luang is one of the few places where members of the public can view royal mementos relating to the Ninth Reign which spanned 70 years.

-Baan Coke is fascinating place especially for Coke lovers.
+Baan Coke is a fascinating place especially for Coke lovers.
 It’s a like a Coca Cola Museum displaying almost everything related to the soft drink.
 It has Coke bottles from all over the world, Coke jugs, glasses, mugs, model delivery trucks, clocks, dolls, signs, benches and even Coke vending machines.

 The outdoor exhibits are just as interesting.
 There are three tree houses constructed around the trunks of trees in the garden with stairs to let visitors go up for a closer look.
 It’s a proper flight of wooden stairs that most of us will be able to walk up comfortably.